adankhalid1/dynamic-price-prediction-engine/README.md

 ## Running the Project

-1. Place Your Datasets

-Download iphone_ebay.csv and samsung_ebay.csv and place them in the data/ directory.
+1. Place Your Datasets by downloading iphone_ebay.csv and samsung_ebay.csv and placing them in the data/ directory.

 2. Run the Python Script
    ```bash